 What we are doing for wolves

 Conservation Northwest works to safeguard the recovery and science-based conservation of Washington’s wolves.
 We also seek to help ranchers, farmers and hunters adjust to the return of wolves in our region, promoting social tolerance for this important native species.
 These efforts are vital for coexistence.

 Our Range Rider Pilot Project helps ranchers in Washington’s wolf country fund, train and implement range riders to supervise livestock and reduce or prevent conflicts with wolves.
 We also:

-- Lobby for long term wolf recovery at the State Capitol in Olympia.
+- Lobby for long-term wolf recovery at the state Capitol in Olympia.

-- Install fladry around cow calving pastures and use other non-lethal tools to prevent livestock depredations.
+- Install fladry around cow-calving pastures and use other non-lethal tools to prevent livestock depredations.

-- Stop poaching, by working with hunters, hosting “Eyes in the Woods” trainings and offering rewards to help convict poachers.
+- Stop poaching by working with hunters, hosting “Eyes in the Woods” trainings and offering rewards to help convict poachers.

 - Host educational forums for ranchers, landowners, farmers and wildlife managers, helping them adapt to wolf recovery.